 You shall celebrate the feast of the Lord for seven days, with a rest on the first day and a rest on the eighth day.
 Now on the first day you shall take foliage of beautiful trees, palm branches and boughs of leafy trees and willows of the brook; and you shall rejoice before the Lord...
 Leviticus 23:39-40.

-The Israelites were to put all of these beautiful branches in and around their tent to signify His goodness to them while they wandered in the desert those forty years.
-He protected them, He provided for them, He was with them both day and night…
+The Israelites were to put all of these beautiful branches in and around their tent to signify His goodness to them as they wandered in the desert for forty years.
+He protected them, He provided for them, He was with them both day and night...

-I challenge you (and myself) to do two things this Christmas; actually, I think God does.
-One, bring in foliage of beautiful trees, or your Christmas tree, and worship the goodness of your God who is with you.
-And then, go to the world, your world, and tell them why they have a tree in their house; keep this in mind, they are dying to know.
+And then two, go to the world, your world, and tell them why they have a tree in their house; keep this in mind, they are dying to know.